Producers

 Germany

-In the upcoming years, Marco and Maik Möller will be the fifth generation to take over their parents’ farm in the North of Hamburg, Germany.
+In the upcoming years, Marco and Maik Möller will be the fifth generation to take over their parents’ farm located north of Hamburg, Germany.

 Until recently, the farm was run as an organic dairy farm that greatly emphasised animal welfare.
 However, being convinced vegans, it is not possible for the two brothers to continue keeping their animals, even though their parents had set the highest animal welfare standards, and their farm was considered an outstanding example in this regard.